sourcegraph/handbook/content/engineering/core-application/index.md

 - **Approve to unblock:** When the reviewer thinks there are no obvious blockers and trusts the pull request author will take care of comments/questions/concerns (e.g. answer to questions, explain rationale, act on code suggestions) before merging the pull request.
 - **Request for changes:** When the reviewer believes it is important to get another round of review from the person before merging the pull request.
 This situation often happens when there is a significant design change.

+### JIRA

+The team is currently experimenting with JIRA as our project tracker.

+To track GitHub PRs automatically in JIRA, use the JIRA ticket number anywhere in the branch name.
+So for example, if the ticket number is `COREAPP-42` and you name your branch `the-answer-to-everything-COREAPP-42`, the resulting PR from this branch will automatically be associated with the JIRA ticket.

 ### Tagging teammates

 Feel free to tag `@core-app` on Slack or anyone directly as and when required.
 It is acceptable to tag people to get their attention.
 On the contrary it is also acceptable to turn off your notifications when you want to focus and do not want to be interrupted.